Workers' Compensation FAQs

 A. Not exactly.
 After 1976, all comprehensive Homeowners Insurance or Renters Insurance Policies sold in California must cover home-based or personal service individuals who are performing work in an employer’s home that is not in the regular course and scope of an employer’ business.
 So a babysitter or occasional maid will be covered if they are injured so long as there is Homeowners or Rental Insurance.

 Q. Where do I buy workers' compensation insurance?

 A. You can buy workers' comp insurance coverage through an agent or a broker from any privately licensed insurer who does business or write policies in California.
 The California Department of Insurance website has a last on their website.
 If you are refused coverage, the State Compensation Insurance Fund (State Fund) is required to provide you with coverage.
 Members of a trade association might want to check with it first - some trade groups negotiate special rates for members.
 Also, consider the chamber of commerce for advice.

 Q. How much are Burial Expenses for an employee killed on the job in California?

 A. The family of An employee who dies as a result of an on the job injury can receive up to $10,000 in burial expenses for any injury after 1-1-2006.

 Q. How much are death benefits in the California Workers Comp system for dependents of individuals who die as a result of being injured on the job?

-If there is one total and one partial dependent, the total death benefit is $250,000 plus 4X the amount of support given to the partial dependent but not to exceed $290,000 total.
+- If there are one total and one partial dependent, the total death benefit is $250,000 plus 4X the amount of support given to the partial dependent but not to exceed $290,000 total.